President and CEO

 Dr. Gao serves as a Senior Materials & Metallurgical Engineer at LPTi, and is responsible for collecting materials data for simulation, conducting the failure analysis of the components in gas turbine engines, and developing the code ofthe life prediction for the coatings in gas turbine engines.

 Dr Gao gained his Ph.D at Carleton University in 2012, and he has published more than 20 papers on peer-reviewed journals.
 Also Dr Gao is a registered professional engineer in Ontario, Canada.

-She is Senior CFD Engineer at LPTi and responsible for continuous process improvement, simulation and quality control of CFD analyses.
+She is Senior CFD Analyst at LPTi and responsible for continuous process improvement, simulation and quality control of CFD analyses.

 Veda gained Master’s degree in Thermal Engineering at Jawaharlal Nehru Technological University ,India.
 She has 9.5years of work experience in India.
 She worked as Associate engineer at Cummins Research & Technology India in the CFD team for the After treatment group, then with Infotech Enterprises as a Senior Design engineer, then with Mahindra Satyam as Senior CFD engineer and then she worked as Technical lead for the CFD group at Tata Consultancy Services.
 She joined Life Prediction Technologies in 2015.Her main work experience is in Conjugate thermal analysis for the Automotive and Aerospace industry components.

 Patrick joined LPTi in December of 2015 originally as Software Intern.
 He now works in the development, maintenance and testing of the XactLIFE system.
 He holds a Bachelor of Applied Science in Chemical Engineering and a Bachelor of Science in Computing Technology from the University of Ottawa.